mitcshi/mitcshi.github.io/_pages/publications.md

 * <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5892284" target="_blank">Customer-supplier momentum spillover and its cascading effect</a> (with S. Wu, R. Luo, and S. Zhao), 2026, revise and resubmit

-* Leveraging LLM-based semantic analysis of patent texts: An application to technological link discovery and financial markets (with R. Luo, S. Zhao, and Q. Geng), 2025, under review, (the original version was circulated under the title <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5249018" target="_blank">"Technological momentum in China: Large language model meets simple classifications"</a>)
+* Leveraging LLM-based semantic analysis of patent texts: An application to technological link discovery and financial markets (with R. Luo, S. Zhao, and Q. Geng), 2025, revise and resubmit, (the original version was circulated under the title <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5249018" target="_blank">"Technological momentum in China: Large language model meets simple classifications"</a>)

 * Lead time distribution in a small manufacturing system with unreliable machines and finite buffers (with S. B. Gershwin), 2025, revise and resubmit